-To overcome the challenges in implementing the principle of equality before the law in the OPM case, there are several solutions that can be applied.
-First, it is important to strengthen the independence of law enforcement agencies.
-This can be done by ensuring that these agencies have sufficient autonomy to carry out their duties without political interference.
-Laws and regulations that support the independence of law enforcement agencies also need to be strengthened to protect them from political pressure.
+To overcome the challenges in implementing the principle of equality before the law in the OPM case, several solutions can be applied.
+First, it is important to strengthen the independence of law-enforcement agencies.
+This can be achieved by ensuring that these agencies have sufficient autonomy to carry out their duties without political interference.
+Laws and regulations that support the independence of law enforcement agencies must also be strengthened to protect them from political pressure.

 Second, increasing the capacity of law enforcement agencies is very important.
-The government needs to provide sufficient resources, including funds, technology, and training for experts, to ensure that law enforcement agencies can carry out their duties effectively.
-Cooperation with the international community can also help strengthen this capacity, through technical and financial assistance and the exchange of knowledge and experience.
+The government must provide sufficient resources, including funds, technology, and expert training, to ensure that law enforcement agencies can effectively carry out their duties.
+Cooperation with the international community can also help strengthen this capacity through technical and financial assistance and the exchange of knowledge and experience.

-Third, education and socialization regarding human rights and the principle of equality before the law must be improved.
-Educational programs that cover human rights and basic legal principles must be included in school and university curricula.
-In addition, public awareness campaigns through mass media and community activities are also important to increase public understanding and awareness of the importance of human rights and justice.
+Third, education and socialization regarding human rights and the principle of equality before the law must improve.
+Educational programs covering human rights and basic legal principles must be included in school and university curricula.
+In addition, public awareness campaigns through mass media and community activities are important to increase public understanding and awareness of the importance of human rights and justice.

-Fourth, to address the culture of impunity, it is important to ensure that the law is applied firmly and consistently.
-This includes effective prosecution of serious human rights violators and the application of appropriate penalties.
-By demonstrating that violators will not go unpunished, the legal system can reduce incentives for future violations and strengthen public confidence in justice.
+Fourth, to address the culture of impunity, it is important to ensure that the law is applied consistently.
+This includes the effective prosecution of serious human rights violators and the application of appropriate penalties.
+By demonstrating that violators will not go unpunished, the legal system can reduce the incentives for future violations and strengthen public confidence in justice.

 Finally, increased coordination between law enforcement agencies and other institutions involved in addressing human rights violations is essential.
-This can be done through the establishment of effective coordination mechanisms, including forums for cooperation and information exchange.
-By improving coordination, the legal process can be more efficient and effective, ensuring that justice is served and human rights are protected.
+This can be achieved through the establishment of effective coordination mechanisms, including forums for cooperation and information exchange.
+By improving coordination, the legal process can be made more efficient and effective, ensuring that justice is served and human rights are protected.